EnvisionIot/developer_bootcamp/Day4_Analytics_Application_Development/analytics/lab_tutorial/304-2_predicting_service_life.md

 # Lab 3: Predicting Battery Service Life

-Based on the accumulated domain knowledge, EnOS provides a machine learning algorithm for predicting the battery service life based on the `cycle_number` data.
+In this lab, we'll use a machine learning model (which is based on the accumulated domain knowledge & model training) for predicting the battery service life based on the `cycle_number` data.

-In this lab, we will develop a Python script using the machine learning algorithm to calculate the battery service life data and view the results in a curve chart with EnOS Data Explorer.
+We will develop a Python script using the machine learning algorithm to calculate the battery service life data and view the results in a curve chart with EnOS Data Explorer.

 ## Copying battery data files